ShehzadMohammed/Review-Trackers-Project/README.md

 # Review-Trackers-Project

-#### This Project was LOTS FUN thank you guys so much!
+#### This project was LOTS of FUN!
+Thank you guys so much!
 Any criticisms and feedback is really appreciated.
 ###### Note: Everything here has been done with this being a interview project in mind even this readme file.
 And, of course, in practice there would better commits more granular/meticulous with better descriptions and well-tested.

 ### Description